 Entertainment and Nightlife

 If you’re looking for a night out in Prospect Heights, look no further than Sweet Polly on 6th Avenue.
 Known for its cozy yet creative decor, and stellar menu, Sweet Polly is a great spot for date night or a casual outing with friends.
-If you’re looking to nourish your inner nerd, head on over to the Way Station on Washington Avenue.
-The Way Station is famous for its karaoke, and Doctor Who themed cocktail menu.

 For a day out in the sun with family or friends, visit the Brooklyn Botanical Gardens on Washington Avenue.
 The Brooklyn Botanical Gardens offers classes for adults, kids and families, and resources for teachers and educators.

 For brunch, make your way over to Faun on Vanderbilt Avenue.
 Faun is famous for its simple, stripped-down space and creative Italian inspired dishes.
-If you keep to a vegan diet and also love cheese, check out Riverdel Vegan Cheese on Washington Avenue for lunch.
+If you keep to a vegan diet and love cheese, check out Riverdel Vegan Cheese on Washington Avenue for lunch.
 Riverdel is a sweet local spot that doesn’t force you to compromise on your serious love for cheese and dairy.
 For dinner, check out Tygershark on Vanderbilt Avenue.
 Tygershark is a recent addition to Prospect Heights, and is already a local favorite.
 Famous for their creative take on Korean fare, Tygershark is a must.

 Culture of Prospect Heights

 Prospect Heights is currently known for its diversity, and in fact has a rich history of being so.
 Between the 1910’s through the 50’s, Prospect Heights was ethnically diverse, with Italian, Irish, Jewish, German, Greek, and American residents calling this Brooklyn neighborhood home.
 In the last thirty years, the neighborhood has seen an increase in residency, perhaps as a result of lower housing costs.
-Much of Prospect Heights has been designated a New York City historic district, and is home to many Italianate and Neo-Grec rowhouses.
+Much of Prospect Heights has been designated a New York City historic district and is home to many Italianate and Neo-Grec rowhouses.